Read help info

 Press On/Off to turn on the screen lock.

 Press and hold On/Off to access silent mode and flight mode.

 2. The Return key

 Press the Return key to exit an active menu item or hide the keypad.

 3. The Application key

-Press the Application key to view a list of your most recently used menu items and applications.
+Press the Application key to view a list of the most recently used menu items and applications.

-Press and hold the Application key to use two applications at the same time.
+Press and hold the Application key to view two applications at the same time.

 4. The Home key